yoonju88/next_blog/README.md

 - Server Actions are much more efficient for simple tasks
 - Type safety is automatically ensured

-### 3. **Challenges of Payment System Implementation**
+### 3. **Challenges of Implementing Payment Systems**

-Payment is a critical feature that must never fail.
-To ensure this:
+The payment functionality is the most sensitive area of the entire service and must never fail.
+That's why I was particularly careful during implementation.

-- ✅ Data integrity guaranteed with Prisma transactions
+- Used Prisma transactions to ensure data consistency between orders and payments
-- ✅ Payment verification with Stripe Webhook (to be implemented)
+- Plan to implement additional server-side verification through Stripe Webhooks to confirm actual payment completion
-- ✅ Thorough error handling
+- Carefully designed error handling flows to prepare for unexpected issues
+  - Re-verify Stripe payments on the server
+  - Bundle orders, payments, and inventory in transactions so everything rolls back if anything fails
+  - Plan to add safeguards against duplicate webhook calls or Stripe API errors

 **Lesson:**
 - Test money-related features dozens of times